Vrtgs/thirtyfour/docs/src/getting-started/explaining-the-code.md

 Well, the first thing to know is that `thirtyfour` doesn't talk directly to the Web Browser.
 It simply fires off commands to the webdriver server as HTTP Requests.
-The webdriver then talks to the Web Browser and tells it to execute each command, and then returns the response from the Web Browser back to `thirtyfour`.
+The webdriver then talks to the Web Browser and tells it to execute each command, and then returns the response from the Web Browser to `thirtyfour`.
 As long as the webdriver is running, `thirtyfour` can do just about anything a human can do in a web browser.

 ## Explaining The Code